-(g)(f) If the last date of employment service as a public safety officer in the discipline for which the officer received a basic certificate is more than 36 months but less than 60 months prior to the date of present employment appointment as a public safety officer in the discipline for which the officer received a basic certificate, the public safety officer may satisfy the basic requirement by successfully passing a basic equivalency course administered by the academy.
+(f) If the last date of service as a public safety officer in the discipline for which the officer received a basic certificate is more than 36 months but less than 60 months prior to the date of present appointment as a public safety officer in the discipline for which the officer received a basic certificate, the public safety officer may satisfy the basic requirement by successfully passing a basic equivalency course administered by the academy.
 If the public safety officer fails the basic equivalency course, the basic course shall be completed within the time frames set forth in the rules.
 If no basic equivalency course exists for the public safety officer's specific discipline, then the applicable basic course must be completed within one year of the public safety officer's most recent appointment.
 (3) An officer meeting the qualifications outlined above will be issued a basic POST certificate.
 The discipline of the basic POST certificate issued will correspond to the basic training course the officer attended.
-POST will consider the completion of the above requirements to constitute the officer's application for a POST basic certificate.
-However, if an officer wishes to fill out an application form, then POST will also consider that application.
 POST will not reissue a basic certificate merely to change the discipline listed.